 Facial traumaMaxillofacial injury; Midface trauma; Facial injury; LeFort injuries

-Facial trauma is an injury of the face and upper jaw bone (maxilla).
+Facial trauma is an injury of the face.
+It may include the facial bones such as the upper jaw bone (maxilla).

-Facial injuries can affect upper jaw, lower jaw, cheek, nose, or forehead.
+Facial injuries can affect the upper jaw, lower jaw, cheek, nose, eye socket, or forehead.
 They may be caused by blunt force or be the result of a wound.

 Common causes of injury to the face include: